alteryx/Automated-Manual-Comparison/Loan Repayment/readme.md

 6. `Results.ipynb`

 `utils.py` contains a number of useful helper functions and `random_search.py` in the `scripts` directory was used for the random search implementation.
+To generate the final feature matrix, use the `Featuretools on Dask` notebook or run the `ft.py` script.
+The script takes nearly a full day to run, while depending on your system, the notebook can run in a few hours.

 ### Data